Flooger25/DnD_Wiki/Locations/Land/old_world.md

 #### Rise of Imperialism (182-186)

+After years of hiding within the Commodian Isles, the Caelian Empire's Marshall of the West, Aylmar Sylren, was revealed to the world, and with him imperialist loyalists in surrounding nations.

 #### Mavell Conquests (186-208)

-With tentions high in the South Western Corner of the world, all it took was a spark of aggression for total war to occurr.
+With tensions high in the South Western Corner of the world, all it took was a spark of aggression for total war to occur.
 This spark was the ascendence of Maldwyn Mavell as King of the Mavell dynasty.
 He believed it was Mavell's right to rule all that which is seen by the Gods, therefore he begun war with his neighbors.

 For the next several years, the Mavell Dynasty had crushed, conquered, and absorbed surrounding kingdoms into its own.
 Even after the death of Maldwyn in combat, the empire had slowly grown for the next several generations, extending its influential reach.
 Despite not conquering the east as Maldwyn would have wanted, the Old World was still theirs to take.